Επεξεργασία

 Default Broker resource

-Each Azure IoT Operations deployment can only have one Broker, and it must be named default.
-The default Broker resource is required for Azure IoT Operations to function.
+Each IoT Operations deployment can have only one Broker, and it must be named default.
+The default Broker resource is required for IoT Operations to function.
 It's immutable and can't be modified after deployment.

 Caution

 Don't delete the default Broker resource.
-Doing so will disrupt communication between Azure IoT Operations internal components, and the deployment will stop functioning.
+Doing so disrupts communication between IoT Operations internal components, and the deployment stops functioning.

 Customize default Broker